Sustainability

 Reducing our Environmental Impact

-Hundreds of parcels are delivered to the Lodge each week.
-Wadham is taking part in a one-year pilot project for "final mile" parcel delivery by cargo bike.
-We have engaged Pedal and Post, who already work with companies including Evri and DPD.
-Fedex, UPS and DHL will follow.
-We are encouraging College members to change the address on every online order they make to have them routed through the Pedal and Post system.
-This will reduce our environmental impact, particularly in that last mile through our streets, and support the University’s Vision Zero ambitions, where cyclist and pedestrian safety is improved through fewer couriers and vehicle movements in the city centre.
+• Hundreds of parcels are delivered to the Lodge each week.
+We have engaged Pedal and Post for "final mile" parcel delivery by cargo bike.
+We encourage College members to change the address on every online order they make to have them routed through the Pedal and Post system.
+This will reduce our environmental impact in that last mile through our streets.
+Fewer couriers in the city centre will help to improve cyclist and pedestrian safety.

 Sustainable Food Practices